layinka/function3/README.md

 Handling sequencing to organize transaction flows.

+# Note
+NPM is an abbreviation for Node Package Manager.

+CCIP is an abbreviation for Crosschain Interoperability Protocol.

-EOA is an abbreviation for "Externally Owned Accounts".
+EOA is an abbreviation for "Externally Owned Account".